unlink2/ensure/README.md

 ## Installation

-To build this program you will require a recent C compiler, premake, `libargtable2` and `libcmocka` for unit tests.
+To build this program you will require a recent C compiler, make, `libargtable2` and `libcmocka` for unit tests.

 ```sh
 premake gmake # to build gnu make file